 To get the most out of their education, children need to know they’re in a safe learning environment and that there are people they can turn to if they’re experiencing any problems.
 Schools should have specific pastoral care staff in place to help with different aspects of school life, and children will feel safe and secure knowing this safety net is there if they need it.
 This feeling of security will allow them to focus on their learning and achieve their potential.
 For security guard information and options visit this website.

 A sense of community

-An efficient pastoral care system with a school will instil in children a sense of community and belonging.
+An efficient pastoral care system in christian education will instill children a sense of community and belonging.
 They’ll learn that pastoral staff are available to help any child who is struggling, and that they can be open about any problems or challenges they’re facing.
 School children should also be encouraged to support their peers, which helps foster a sense of being part of one big family who are there to encourage each other on their learning journey.